2dogsandanerd/rag_pdf_audit/README.md

-# 🔍 RAG Ingest X-Ray
+# 🔍 RAG PDF Audit

 **See your documents through an AI's eyes.**